guillaume-bigot/guillaume-bigot.github.io/_pages/about.md

   - /about.html
 ---

-Recently moved in Toronto, 2 month ago, i'm in for live an international experience and improve my english.
+Recently moved in Toronto, 2 month ago, i'm here for live an international experience and improve my english.

-Also, i recently deployed my company in Web Design
+Also, i recently deployed my company in Web Design -> WebIdesign
+  - site web in progress
+  - currently on a project for travel company
+  - email me if you need a website or something like that

 EXPERIENCE
 ======